 For a PE, Error propagation applies to the propagation of detected errors between the general-purpose or SIMD&FP registers, and any program-visible architectural state of the PE, including:

+- Other general-purpose and SIMD&FP registers.

 - System registers.

 - Special-purpose registers.

 - PSTATE.

 - Memory.

 That is, the error is propagated by: